 to see some

-nice errors from pydantic telling you about a missing key and wrong type of the configuration value, respectively.
+nice errors from pydantic telling you about a missing key and a wrong type of the configuration value, respectively.

 By the way, also passing the port parameter wrong, e.g. with db.port=72